-When gut health is not in balance, you may experience symptoms such as indigestion, upset stomach, bad skin, weight changes, autoimmune conditions, inflammation, and constant fatigue.
+When gut health is not in balance — known as dysbiosis — you may experience symptoms such as indigestion, upset stomach, bad skin, weight changes, autoimmune conditions, inflammation, and constant fatigue.

 More and more evidence has indicated that bad gut health is a contributing factor to pro-inflammatory immune responses and also elicits immunosuppressive responses.
 (Lin & Zhang 2017)

 You should consider consuming probiotics that contribute to gut homeostasis or eubiosis.